How to Generate & Fill Form 16? Form 16 Part A & Part B

 Generating Digitally Form 16 from Smart Form 16 Software

-Although Form 16 is not required while filing Income Tax, it is recommended that employees preserve it for at least 6 years from the date of issuing.
+Although Form 16 is required while filing Income Tax, it is recommended that employees preserve it for at least 6 years from the date of issuing.

-The basic difference between Form 16 and Form 16-A is that Form 16 is rendered exclusively for salaried employees while Form 16-A is rendered for all other sources of income except those related to buying and selling of immovable property.
+The basic difference between Form 16 and Form 16A is that Form 16 is rendered exclusively for salaried employees.
+In contrast, Form 16A is rendered for all other sources of income except those related to buying and selling immovable property.

 The responsibility of deducting and submitting TDS is the task of an employer if in case the organization fails to do so in time, they are charged Rs.100 per day of default as per Section 272(A).

-If after multiple requests the organization fails to issue the certificate, the employee should immediately contact the Assessing Officer.
+If, after multiple requests, the organization fails to issue the certificate, the employee should immediately contact the Assessing Officer.
 The Assessing Officer will take the remedial action taking TDS as not submitted.

-The Income Tax Department states that it is not necessary to attach Form 16 while filling out your income tax, however, in your own interest, you can attach a photocopy of the same while retaining the original document for a recommended time of at least 6 years after the day it was issued to you.
+The Income Tax Department states that it is not necessary to attach Form 16 while filling out your income tax; however, in your interest, you can attach a photocopy of the same while retaining the original document for a recommended time of at least 6 years after the day it was issued to you.

 - Income Tax Slab & Tax Rates for FY 2022-23 (AY 2023-24)